nczhu/rust-recipes-cheatsheet/README.md

 ## Futures

-A Future is an action with a delayed single result.
+A Future: a mechanism (action) for having an obj you know will return a delayed single result, in the future.

+Poll: enum with variants `Pending` and `Ready<T>`

+Runtime/Exector: Rust doesn't complete promises, you need something to poll the future, i.e. an executor like block_on

 Think of futures are cheap threads, when you don't have as many threads.
 How it works is different though.
 Threads are run on separate processes.
 Futures are: